-Health Canada1 recently reported that over 296,700 patients had enrolled into the ACMPR program by March 31, 2018.
+Health Canada1 recently reported that over 296,700 patients had registered for cannabis for medical purposes by March 31, 2018.
 By 2024, Health Canada conservatively estimates that the number of patients using medical marijuana will grow to 425,000, creating a medical cannabis market worth an estimated \$0.77 billion to \$1.79 billion per year.